mateusz-kloch/ems/README.md

 This command changes the order of expenses to descending order, by default they are in ascending order.

 ### "import-from" command:
+    python run.py import-from dir/file.csv
+This command imports the values ​​and description of expenses into a database file, generates new ID numbers and date(today's date).

+    python run.py import-from dir/file.csv --db-filepath=custom_dir/custom_file.db
+This command imports expenses to database file specified by user.

+    python run.py import-from dir/file.csv --dt=13-05-2005
+This command imports expenses and adds the user's date to them.
+User can pass any separators to date, this program will change them to "/".

+### "export-to" command: